eyaleizenberg/rake-migrations/README.md

 end
 ```

 Simply insert your code above the "DO NOT REMOVE THIS PART" line.
+The checklist is there to help you and the person who is code-reviewing your code to think of problems that might occur from your rake task.
 Afterwards you can run the rake task normally:

 ```ruby
 rake users:update_some_field